mienaikoe/ziyu/Chapters/4-6-Chapter28.md

 "Well, go on," thi said, gesturing to the bandage.
 Slowly, I peeled it away to reveal the entire scar.
 Somehow, one could tell that it had healed quickly; the skin seemed to grow at different rates, leaving a misshapen, jagged crevasse of young hydroderm.
 Around the old scar were older ones, some small, some large.
 There were far more than I could count in the moment before thi closed hae robes.

-"We should find a boat," thi said, "If you want to get to Ulukoma."

-"Large enough for two saffas," I noted.

-"We'll get two boats then.
-The saffas can paddle."
+"Come now.
+Let's get you back to Ulukoma," thi said.

+"We need a ship," I noted.
+"For the saffas."

+"A ship would be difficult to find and even harder to steal.
+Two canoes should suffice."

-I thought thi was joking at first, but a glance at hae face showed thi was serious.
+I thought thi was joking at first, but a glance showed thi was serious.

-"A saffa paddling a boat?"
+"A saffa in a canoe?"

-"I've seen Boon and Laen in the water.
+"I've seen them in the water.
 They could swim the whole way to Ulukoma if the water wasn't so cold."

-I imagined them swimming in the ocean, and it looked so strange in my head.
+I imagined Boon and Laen swimming, their fuzzy heads jutting above the waves and wide paws pushing against the current.
+It looked so strange in my head, but I conceded that two canoes might be our only option.

-Thi said, "Either way, we should probably head to Rudjan.
-There will be boats there."

-"But we can't afford to hire any."
+"Rudjan," thi said, "That's the only place we'll be able to find them."

+I imagined the impenetrable walls of Rudjan.
+How they filled out into the ocean to divide the throngia from the saffas and tilmarims; at least that's what Pomri had told me.

+I looked over to Annu and asked, "You've been to Rudjan, right?"

+"Yea..." thi said, thinking the same thing.
+"Well what if– ... no... but..."

+There was no way around the wall.
+And that was only the first step.

+"Annu.
+What did you take to get here?"

+"Ramne brought me here.
+I think I was asleep at that time."

 <!--
 - Liffa's first bleed perigee